-Parents often take for granted that to have a “standard” possession order with your child, you must be able to provide transportation.
-If you have a recent DUI or DWI and are not able to drive currently, then the opposing party in your case has a good chance to be able to lobby the court to order at least temporary supervised visits between you and your child.
+Parents often take for granted that to have a "standard" possession order with your child, you must provide transportation.
+If you have a recent DUI or DWI and cannot drive currently, then the opposing party in your case has an excellent chance to lobby the court to order at least brief supervised visits between you and your child.
 The reason is that a court will not trust that you can transport your child safely due to the recent occurrence of your alcohol-related crime.

 If you have any additional questions for one of our licensed family law attorneys, please do not hesitate to contact the Law Office of Bryan Fagan, PLLC.
 A free-of-charge consultation with one of the attorneys is only a phone call away and can provide you with peace of mind and answers to your questions.

 If you want to know more about what you can do, CLICK the button below to get your FREE E-book: "Child Custody E-Book."